-Alton Natural Gas Storage sees good value in participation of the Mi’kmaq of NS in environmental monitoring of the project and engagement on project benefits.
-The company continues to remain proactive and open in inviting Mi’kmaq leaders to have more dialogue with the company in these areas.
-See an example of our ongoing dialogue with Sipekne’katik regarding Alton and potential benefits from the project for that community.
+Alton values the participation of the Mi’kmaq of Nova Scotia in environmental monitoring of the project and engagement on project benefits.
+The company remains in active dialogue with Mi’kmaw leaders in these areas.
+This includes discussions with Sipekne’katik First Nation regarding environmental protection and community benefits.
+See for example the Alton information sheet provided for the Sipekne’katik community meeting on May 24, 2017.
+In addition, see an example of our earlier dialogue with Sipekne’katik regarding Alton and potential benefits from the project for that community.

 Mi’kmaq Ecological Knowledge Study